Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Where to get: Wonder Shells

-*Boyd’s Chemi-Pure; this is a popular product that I must be missing something about it as I have used it several times in my maintenance business and have never quite seen this product meets its claims.
+*Boyd’s Chemi-Pure; this is a popular product that I must be missing something about it as I have used it several times in my maintenance business and have never quite seen this product meets its claims (in particular marine aquariums).

 In fact in marine aquariums I have seen very unstable pH when this product is used.